Under My Wheels: Cover versions

 Joe Elliott, Phil Collen, Bob Kulick, Chuck Wright, Pat Torpey and Clarence Clemons covered the song for the 1999 tribute album Humanary Stew: A Tribute to Alice Cooper.

 A live cover version by Manic Street Preachers was included on the CD single of "Motorcycle Emptiness".

 It was also covered by Hanoi Rocks on their album All Those Wasted Years.

-The song can be heard in the background during part of the Megadeth song "502".
+The song can be heard sung by Dave 'on the radio' in the background during the chase segment of the Megadeth remastered version of the song "502".

 In 1991, the song was covered by Gumball for the Sub Pop Singles Club.

 Foo Fighters - with Chris Shiflett on lead vocals - performed the song on the Concrete and Gold tour 2017/2018.